TITLE 77: PUBLIC HEALTH

 f) If a candidate does not achieve a passing grade on the written examination, the fee for the re-test is the same as for initial examination.

-g) All fees submitted for certification are non-refundable.
+g) All fees submitted for licensure examination are nonrefundable.

 h) Testing Option − Challenge

-Any individual who has met the admission requirements provided in subsection (b) of this Section has the option of taking the TNS practical examination and final examination without having completed the didactic sessions (referred to as "challenging" the examination).
-The individual shall file a request to challenge the examination with the TNS Training Site at least 30 days prior to the scheduled practical examination.
+Any individual who has met the admission requirements provided in subsection (b) has the option of taking the TNS practical examination and final examination without having completed the didactic sessions (referred to as "challenging" the examination).
+The individual shall file a request to challenge the examination with the TNS education site at least 30 days prior to the scheduled practical examination.
 Candidates who elect to challenge the examination will have only one attempt to successfully complete the written and practical examinations to demonstrate proficiency.

-1) A TNS may be recertified by either submitting approved trauma-specific continuing education or taking the current TNS final written examination as provided in this Section.
+1) A TNS may be relicensed by either submitting approved trauma-specific CE or taking the current TNS final written examination as provided in this Section.

-2) A TNS may apply for recertification by submitting the following to a TNSCC at least 40 days, but no more than 90 days, prior to certification expiration:
+2) A TNS may apply for relicensure by submitting the following to a TNSCC at least 40 days, but no more than 90 days, prior to license expiration:

-A) Documentation of 64 hours of approved trauma-specific continuing education/activities for nursing or CME acquired over four years, using the TNS Continuing Education (CE) Summary Submission form.
-Continuing education approval will be granted provided that the application is complete and the content of the program educational activity is based on topics listed in the Trauma Nurse Specialist Program in place at the time the CE is acquired;
+A) Documentation of 64 hours of approved trauma-specific CE/activities for nursing or CME acquired over four years, using the TNS CE Summary Submission form.
+CE approval will be granted, provided that the application is complete and the content of the program educational activity is based on topics listed in the TNS program in place at the time the CE is acquired;

 B) Completed Child Support form supplied by the Department; and

-3) The TNS final written examination is an alternative option for recertification.
-A total of three attempts are allowed for the recertification candidate to achieve a successful examination score prior to the lapse date.
-The process used in subsection (d)(3) of this Section is used for the application, assignment to an examination site, and fee submission.
+3) The TNS final written examination is an alternative option for relicensure.
+A total of three attempts are allowed for the relicensure candidate to achieve a successful examination score prior to the lapse date.
+The process used in subsection (d)(3) is used for the application, assignment to an examination site, and fee submission.

-4) The recertification candidate is responsible for his/her record keeping and timely submission of continuing education documentation.
+4) The candidate applying for license renewal is responsible for his/her record keeping and timely submission of CE documentation.

 k) Inactive Status